Clemapfel/jluna/docs/manual.md

 3
 ```

+This is as far at it goes for array-related functionalities.

-This does not even come close to all the options available to a proper `Base.Array`.
-To tranform a `jluna::Proxy` to a `jluna::Array`, use `.as`:
+To tranform a `jluna::Proxy` to a `jluna::Array`, we use `.as`:

 ```cpp
 Proxy array_proxy = Main.safe_eval("return Int64[1, 2, 3, 4]");